superyu1337/handbrake-rs/README.md

 2.  **`JobBuilder`**: A fluent interface to define all the parameters for a specific encoding job.
 3.  **`JobHandle`**: Returned when a job is started in monitored mode.
 It represents the running process and gives you access to the event stream and control methods like `cancel()` and `kill()`.

-This crate works by spawning `HandBrakeCLI` as a child process and parsing its `stderr` output in real-time to generate a structured stream of `JobEvent`s.
+This crate works by spawning `HandBrakeCLI` as a child process and parsing its `stdout` and `stderr` streams in real-time.
+It parses progress indicators from `stdout`, and JSON configuration and logs from `stderr`, to generate a structured stream of `JobEvent`s.